hantswilliams/RaseberryPI_Kafka_Stream/README.md

-##For the producer/consumer to work, make sure that the producer is sending the
+## For the producer/consumer to work:
-##data its own machine, while have the listening - inserting in the IP address
-##of the producer machine - might need to create a static IP / public address
-##via the router for EC2 to find the address
+make sure that the producer is sending the data its own machine, while have the listening - inserting in the IP address of the producer machine - might need to create a static IP / public address via the router for EC2 to find the address

-##ZOOKEEPER + KAFKA INSTALLATION
+## ZOOKEEPER + KAFKA INSTALLATION
 ```
 https://medium.com/@kevin.michael.horan/distributed-video-streaming-with-python-and-kafka-551de69fe1dd <br>
 https://linuxhint.com/install-apache-kafka-ubuntu/ <br>